 Then there is the dairy.

 Dairy, from a cow, is not healthy.
-We’ve all been told our whole life how healthy and important diary is.
-We have witnessed people get really worked up over the fact that dairy is bad for you.
+We’ve all been told our whole life how healthy and important diary is but dairy causes inflammation and inflammation is the home of disease.

 There are also studies that show that even though the American diet has one of the highest cow’s milk consumption rates in the world we still have one of the highest rates of osteoporosis.
 Why?
 Because the calcium in cow’s milk isn’t able to be fully absorbed by the human body meaning it doesn’t build strong bones it creates brittle bones.